mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-03"></a>
 [Back to top](#top)
 ## MA-03 -- Rep. Niki Tsongas (D)
+### Committees
+Niki Tsongas is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016